canibanoglu/tango_with_django_book/chapters/bing_search.rst

 -------------------
 The Bing Search API provides you with the ability to embed search results from the Bing search engine within your own applications.
 Through a straightforward interface, you can request results from Bing's servers to be returned in either XML or JSON.
 The data returned can then be interpreted by a XML or JSON parser, with the results then rendered as part of a template within your application.
 Easy!

 .. note:: Many different web APIs provide the ability to specify in what format results are returned to the requesting computer.
 For an example, `check out the documentation for the Echo Nest's API <http://developer.echonest.com/raw_tutorials/responses.html>`_.
 Note that the same data is returned in the two examples - the format in which the data is presented is the only difference.
-In many cases, using JSON is the preferred approach as it is more compact and thus requires less bandwidth.

 Although the Bing API can handle requests for different kinds of content, we'll be focusing on web search only for this tutorial - as well as handling JSON responses.
 To use the Bing Search API, we need to sign up for an *API key*.
 The key provides us with access to a total of 5000 free queries per month, which should be more than enough for our web application.